bluetooth250/GURPSGen/README.md

 # GURPSGen

 ## About
-In this repository I keep and work on several different generators for Steve Jackson Games' **_GURPS 4e_** product.
+In this repository I keep and work on several different generators for **_GURPS 4e_** from Steve Jackson Games'.
 Most are in various stages of not-quite-finished but some are functional, if incomplete.

 ## Legal Information
 GURPS is a trademark of Steve Jackson Games, and its rules and art are copyrighted by Steve Jackson Games.
 All rights are reserved by Steve Jackson Games.
 This game aid is the original creation of Tom Coates and is released for free distribution, and not for resale, under the permissions granted in the [Steve Jackson Games Online Policy](http://www.sjgames.com/general/online_policy.html).